Boarding STUDENTs: What you need to know

 Boarding students will report to campus daily and attend classes on campus daily.
 Day students will be divided alphabetically into “green and white” cohorts so roughly 50% of the student body will be on campus on a Monday/Wednesday schedule, and half on a Tuesday/Thursday schedule.
 When they are not at school, day students will attend school online, joining their classes using a hybrid model of combined in-class and virtual attendance.

-On Fridays, boarding students will attend a half day of short period classes, followed by a flexible afternoon with opportunities for teachers to have individual meetings with students, or for students in sciences, arts, and/or CTE courses to come to campus on alternate weeks to work on projects and other enrichment activities.
+On Fridays, boarding students will attend a half day of online classes, followed by a flexible afternoon with opportunities for teachers to have individual meetings with students, or for students in sciences, arts, and/or CTE courses to come to campus on alternate weeks to work on projects and other enrichment activities.

 Teachers have developed a robust and engaging fall curriculum.
 All classes will be taught in a hybrid model meaning students can be in person or virtual.
 This hybrid model will allow for an easy transition if classes need to be taught 100% online.